ccerspro/ProjectX_Unity/devlog.md

 6/9/2025：
             Start to working on a in game UI system.
 Consider porting the UI from Lunar Lock After reconsideration.
 There will not be direct porting from Lunar Lock.
-Though the UI system version 1.0 of the ProjectX will share a very similiar design pattern compare to the one in Lunar Lock
+Though the UI system version 1.0 of the ProjectX will share a very similiar design pattern compare to the one in Lunar Lock。
+            Investigating the complexity of adding a UI system into the game.
+Decided to focus on this later.
+The UI will have following feature:
+                Change mouse sensitivity
+                Change Audio
+                Change display